webplatform/docs-wpd/Projects/CompaTables/Adding_to_our_content/index.md

 * Is it relevant that [[svg/attributes/baseline-shift]] is listed in DOM?
 * Do we really want [[svg/methods]], [[svg/events]] and [[svg/properties]] are (mostly) empty, do we really want to list stuff that is related to the DOM on SVG elements specifically.
 Should we just merge them instead?
 * In [[mathml]], we have [[mathml/elements]], but no [[mathml/attributes]] at all.
+* See if we can get good data from [http://docs.webplatform.org/w/index.php?title=Special%3AWhatLinksHere&target=Template%3ACompatibility_Section&namespace=0 the pages that has a "Compatibility Section" along with data]

 === Basic pages, do we really want a compat there? ===